 Starting a new school is hard, especially if you are new in town.
-Help incoming freshman and new students in your school by starting a mentoring program.
+Help incoming freshmen and new students at your school by starting a mentoring program.
+Here's how:

-Get a committee together and think of an outline for the program.
+Get a committee together and create an outline for what the program will look like.
 Use our example as a starting point.

-- Goal: To have older students help younger students become familiar with the school.
+- Goal: To have veteran students help new students become familiar with the school.

 - How: Recruit students to be mentors by advertising around school.